-- Year 9 Mathematicians linked up with Queen Mary’s college to take part in the ‘Quirky Maths Club’ sessions.
-‘Pre A Level’ Maths classes available after school for year 10 students wishing to study Maths at A Level.
+- Year 9 Mathematicians linked up with Queen Mary’s College to take part in the ‘Quirky Maths Club’ sessions.

-- Duke of Edinburgh work experience and volunteering, including links and visits with a school in Uganda
+- Duke of Edinburgh Award including links and visits with a school in Uganda

 - Subject-specific career links such as the ‘Careers in Maths’ display board, STEM links in Science and theatre links in Drama.

 - Year 11s participate in the National Citizenship Service

 - Opportunity to investigate at least two famous designers and two companies for Design and Technology GCSE

 - Year 10 ‘speed networking event’ in which all year 10s had the opportunity to virtually meet and ask questions to a wide range of professionals from varying industries